 I cut the wood blocks at 6, inches 8 inches, 10 inches and 12 inches long from a 1.5 x 3 inch piece of wood.
 I used my jigsaw to cut them to the lengths I wanted.
 Sorry, I don’t have a before picture of the wood being cut.

-When I was outside distressing my freshly painted blocks, hubby comes outside and says “Why are you sanding them?
+The blocks are painted orange, lightly distressed with a power sander and the edges inked with brown stamping ink.
+True story: When I was outside distressing my freshly painted blocks, hubs comes outside and says “Why are you sanding them?
 Didn’t you just paint them?”
-Ha- it’s called distressing, duh and it’s my crafting therapy, just go back in the house, pleaz….
+Ha- it’s called distressing, duh! and it’s my craft, just go back in the house, pleaz….

 The pumpkin stems are cut from a 1″ wooden dowel, painted brown, wrapped with green 20 gauge wire.

 I used a die cutting machine to cut out the pumpkin leaves but you could easily hand cut leaves out of green card stock too.
 To add a little bit of dimension on to the leaves, I embossed them with a swirl embossing folder.

 I adhered the pumpkins together in a cluster using Glue Lines® but hot glue would also work well too then tied the Wood Block Pumpkins together with a burlap ribbon.
 Since this will be a centerpiece on my Thanksgiving table, I stamped the word Thankful, adhered it on to a skewer and adhered it on to the Wood Block Pumpkin centerpiece.